TorchedSammy/torchedsammy.github.io/content/blog/advancing-aster-and-creating-a-script-language.md

 fun task...)

 # So..
 Asterscript?
-Going through and making this was probably the most interesting thing I've done in a while, and while a few people on the r/Unixporn server might say this is over-engineering for an "image colorizer" utility, I say that Aster being more capable and powerful than others in the small scope of what it does is a win for me.

-"Asterscript" (as an unofficial name) is designed to a (hopefully) easy to parse language for our shell.
+"Asterscript," as an unofficial name, is designed to a (hopefully) easy to parse language for our shell.
 Any lone identifier is a command, and whatever after it are the arguments.
 This makes it pluggable as is for our use in a terminal shell.